-Over 60% of pregnant women experience food cravings.
-Over half of pregnant women have food cravings.
-It’s okay to indulge in cravings from time-to-time, as long as you eat healthy, low calorie foods most of all. pica is an exception.
+Over 60% of pregnant women experience food cravings, which means more than half of them have food cravings.
+It’s okay to indulge in cravings from time-to-time, as long as you eat healthy, low calorie foods most of all.< pica is an exception.
 This is a nonfood craving like clay, dirt and laundry starch that can pose a danger to your baby and you.
 Report this type of craving to your doctor immediately.

 You may be peeing a lot.

 Although your baby is still very small, your bladder is growing.
 You may feel the need to use the toilet all the time.
 You shouldn’t stop drinking fluids, your body still needs them.
 However, you should cut back on caffeine (which stimulates the bladder), particularly before bedtime.
 Answer nature’s call as quickly as possible.
 Do not hold it back.

 Your body produces more progesterone during pregnancy.
 It relaxes smooth muscle, such as the ring of muscles in your lower stomach, which connects your stomach and mouth.
 These muscles keep acid and food down in your stomach.
 Acid reflux is a condition that causes stomach acid to rise.
 This is also known as Heartburn.
 You can avoid the burn

 - Do not lie down immediately after eating.